ng0227/Image-Processing-Lung-disease-detection-using-feature-selection-and-machine-learning/README.md

   - Bio-inspired evolutionary algorithms : Crow Search, Grey Wolf and Cuttlefish algorithms were used for feature selection.
   - Classifiers used : SVM (Linear kernel), KNN, Random forest and Decision tree.
   - 99.2% accuracy achieved.

+### Dataset:
+The dataset was acquired in collaboration with the Walter Cantídio University Hospital, Fortaleza, Brazil.
+The following CT systems were used for obtaining the dataset: Toshiba Aquilion (TA), GE Medical system LightSpeed16 (GEMSL) and Phillips Brilliance 10 (PB) and the axial tomographic planes were used.
+In this study, 36 chest CT images were used out of which 12 CT images were from healthy volunteers, 24 CT images were from patients: 12 patients with pulmonary emphysema and 12 patients with fibrosis.
+In total, 72 lungs were considered and studied in this work.

 ### Proposed CAD System:
 <img src="readmeImages/CAD_System.jpg" width="700">